Do you see an area desperately in need of innovation, and you want to explore what can be done with other people who see the same need?

-During the Summit’s Call for Presentations (deadline: December 1, 2017), people were able to submit an Innovation Accelerator Presentation proposal.
-These proposals described innovative projects that the submitter will prepare to share about in a roundtable setting.
-Submissions included fully-baked projects that the presenter is looking for feedback on, a brand new idea that the presenter is looking for others to help develop, or something else.
+During the Summit’s Call for Presentations (deadline: November 9, 2018), anyone can submit an Innovation Accelerator Presentation proposal.
+These proposals will describe innovative projects that the submitter will be prepared to share about in a roundtable setting.
+It can be a fully-baked project that the presenter is looking for feedback on, a brand new idea that the presenter is looking for others to help develop, or something else.
 [Projects should be non-commercial or pre-commercial in nature.]

 - BEFORE THE SUMMIT: Projects Selected for the Accelerator Sessions